 EU/EFTA citizens who want to become fully naturalized Portuguese citizens can apply after six years of residence as long as they have sufficient knowledge of the Portuguese language and haven’t been sentenced to jail for a period of three years or more.

-Becoming a Portuguese citizen will mean you get a Portuguese passport, can vote or stand in Portuguese national elections and referendums and cannot get deported from Portugal.
-However, if you don’t want to give up your original nationality, you must check that your home country permits dual citizenship.
+Becoming a Portuguese citizen means you get a passport, can vote or stand in elections, and cannot be deported.
+However, if you don’t want to give up your original nationality, check if your home country permits dual citizenship.